 This bread is one of the tastiest and stickiest yeasty creations I’ve had an ultimate pleasure of eating.
 It’s really not that difficult to make at all and the pleasure of pulling apart lovely, still warm slices only to reveal yet another fluffy pillow of cinnamon goodness is a pure pleasure.
 If you love laid back weekend mornings when you take your time over whatever your brekkie/brunch of choice is that day, this loaf would be perfect addition to one of these.

 Few helpful tips

-I must admit that because of the amount of cinnamon used in this recipe the flavour of pumpkin itself is slightly diminished yet I like its presence in the dough which allowed me to reduce the amount of milk used and also introduce a little bit of pumpkin goodness too!
+I must admit, because of the amount of cinnamon used in this recipe the flavour of pumpkin itself is slightly diminished.
+However, its presence in the dough allowed me to reduce the amount of milk used and also introduce a little bit of pumpkin goodness!

 For all my pumpkin bakes on the blog I use my own pumpkin puree.
 If you’d like to find out how to make it, check out this Easy Homemade Pumpkin Puree post.
 One thing to bare in mind is that the consistency of homemade puree tends to be more watery than that of the kind you can buy in a tin.
 If you use tinned puree for this recipe you might want to add a little bit more milk as you knead your dough but only if it appears too dry so do not increase the amount of milk at the start.

 When using homemade puree, on the other hand, due to its higher water content you might have to add a bit more flour as you knead your dough to get the right consistency.
 One word of warning though, try and add as little as possible as too much flour will make for tougher loaf.
 It’s good to knead the dough for a while before adding more flour too early as on many occasions it’s not kneading the dough enough what’s responsible for stickiness rather then need for more flour.
 In my case (using my homemade puree), I had to add 2 extra tablespoons of flour plus a sprinkle on my worktop too.